Flood Advisory issued for Taos by NWS - News Break

 Flood Advisory issued for Taos by NWS

-Effective: 2021-07-12 19:12:00 MDT Expires: 2021-07-12 20:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 16:08:00 MDT Expires: 2021-07-12 17:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Both localized and distant heavy rainfall will create sudden and dangerous flows in arroyos and over low water crossings.
-Target Area: Taos The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Southeastern Taos County in north central New Mexico North Central Mora County in northeastern New Mexico * Until 730 PM MDT. * At 425 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Taos The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for East Central Rio Arriba County in north central New Mexico Southwestern Taos County in north central New Mexico * Until 530 PM MDT. * At 218 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause arroyo and small stream flooding.
-Up to 0.2 inches of rain have fallen within the Luna Fire burn scar.
-Along the Mora River near Holman as much as 0.80 inches have fallen. * Some locations that will experience flooding include Chacon and Holman.
-Hazardous water levels are expected in the Mora River from the Luna Fire burn scar downstream to Watrous.
-Additional rainfall amounts up to 0.5 inches are expected over the area.
-The potential exists for flash flooding to develop.alerts.weather.gov
+Up to 1.5 inches of rain have fallen. * Some locations that will experience flooding include Vallecitos, Petaca, Canon Plaza, Las Tablas, La Madera and Ojo Caliente.
+Hazardous water levels will impact the Rio Vallecitos and Rio Tusas from the 2017 Bonita Fire burn scar downstream to Ojo Caliente.alerts.weather.gov

 Comments / 0